amateev/real-crm/README.md

 7. we make our api to talk to our mongo database called pets_db in server.js

-to run backend on localhost:3001 use command on your terminal: nodemon server or node server
+to run backend on localhost:3001 use command on your terminal (go to up from client folder): nodemon server or node server